nqminds/edgesec.github.io/docusaurus/docs/about.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This is **EDGESec**'s documentation website for the docusaurus-template project.
+This is **EDGESEC**'s documentation website for the docusaurus-template project.

 ## Licensing